Anak Tomb No. 3: Epitaph

-The Anak Tomb No.3 is one of few Goguryeo tombs that have epitaphs so that their dates can be determined.
-Its seven-lined epitaph contains the date 357, the personal name Dong Shou (冬壽), his title, his birthplace and his age at death.
-Accordingly, some scholars generally regard this site as the tomb of Dong Shou.
-The inscription of Dong Shou relates that he was a general from the Xianbei state of Former Yan in Liaodong (modern Liaoning, China), who fled to Goguryeo in 336 and was given a position in the former territory of the Lelang commandery.
-According to the Chinese scholar Yeh Pai who deciphered the inscription in 1951, the Dong Shou the epitaph refers to was a refugee from Liaodong who fled the Xianbei invasions in 337 and appeared in two Chinese histories, the Book of Jin and Zizhi Tongjian.
+Anak Tomb 3 is one of the few Goguryeo tombs with epitaphs identifying their date.
+Among the surviving inscriptions, the most extensive piece is an ink epitaph located above a door guardian standing on the left wall leading to the western chamber.
+The inscription is 68 characters long, arranged in seven lines, and written in regular script with some traces of clerical script.
+The writing follows a Chinese template and remarks upon the life of a certain Dong Shou (289-357), his birthplace in Pingguo Prefecture (modern Gaizhou in Liaoning), and his age at the time of death.
+The inscription of Dong Shou states that he was originally a general of the Xianbei Murong clan in Liaodong (modern Liaoning, China).
+In 336, Dong Shou's master, Murong Ren, was killed by his brother Murong Huang (founder of Former Yan) in a struggle for power.
+Dong Shou fled to Goguryeo and was given a position in the former territory of the Lelang commandery.

+The epitaph and its implication for the tomb's identity, especially whether or not it can be considered "Goguryeo", and therefore "Korean" rather than "Chinese", has been the subject of controversy.
+Due to the epitaph and its contents, some scholars generally regard this site as the tomb of Dong Shou.

+According to Chinese scholar Yeh Pai, who deciphered the inscription in 1951, the Dong Shou the epitaph refers to is the same person who appeared in two Chinese histories, the Book of Jin and Zizhi Tongjian.
+That person was recorded to have fled from Xianbei invasions in Liaodong in 337.
 Yeh Pai's conclusions were accepted in the 1958 formal Korean report; however some Korean scholars still maintained that the tomb belongs to King Mi-chon.
-While K. H. J. Gardiner and Wonyong Kim believe this to be a Chinese tomb of excellent quality, North and other South Korean scholars believe that Dong Shou was an emigre official.
-Moreover, the quality of these paintings and the size of the tomb indicate that it is a royal tomb of Koguryo—a theory advocated recently by Hwi-joon Ahn and Youngsook Pak.
-North Korean scholars claim that it is the mausoleum of King Micheon or King Gogugwon.
+Some scholars such as K. H. J. Gardiner and Wonyong Kim believe this to be a Chinese tomb of excellent quality while North and other South Korean scholars believe that Dong Shou was an émigré official.
+Moreover, the quality of the paintings and the size of the tomb have been argued recently by Hwi-joon Ahn and Youngsook Pak to indicate that it is a royal tomb of Goguryeo.

-The epitaph reflects a complex situation in which Dong Shou, and Goguryeo, were put.
-He claimed various titles including "Minister of Lelang" and "Governor of Changli, Xuantu and Daifang."
-It is not clear whether these titles were given by the Eastern Jin or just self-designation.
-Scholars associate one of his title "Minister of Lelang" with the title "Duke of Lelang", which was bestowed on King Gogugwon by Murong Jun of the Former Yan in 354.